 When Should I Use Sinking Funds?

-You should keep your sinking funds in fairly liquid accounts; a high interest rate money market account would be ideal.
-The account also depends on what the fund is for, if you are working toward a larger goal, you may be able to put into a fund that is not as accessible but that would have a higher yield.
+You should keep your sinking funds in fairly liquid accounts.
+A high-interest rate money market account is a good choice.
+The type of account you choose also depends on what the fund will be used for.

-However, you should not put your sinking funds into stocks or in the market.
-If you want to earn a higher interest on your sinking funds consider putting them in an online savings account that offers a higher interest rate than your local bank does.
+However, you should not put your sinking funds into the stock market.
+If you want to earn a higher interest on your sinking funds, consider putting them in a savings account that offers a higher interest rate than your local bank.

-You may choose to have a different savings account for your sinking funds depending on what you are doing with the sinking fund and how liquid you need the funds.
-For example, car repairs may happen at any time and that money needs to be accessible very quickly.
-Your down payment for a home does not need to be as liquid, since you will know in advance when you will need the funds.
+You may choose to have separate savings accounts for different sinking funds.
+For example, car repairs may happen at any time, and that money needs to be accessible very quickly.
+Your down payment for a home does not need to be as liquid since you will know in advance when you will need the funds.
 This may allow you to earn a higher rate of return on the money you are saving.

-Sinking funds are different from your savings account.
-When it comes to savings, you are working to build wealth.
+With your savings account, you are working to build wealth.
 As you build your savings, it will eventually begin to work for you.
-This is not money that you want to dip into.
-However with a sinking fund, you are saving up for your planned expense.
+You do not want to dip into it.

 Sinking funds are designed specifically for planned expenses.
-For example, you would use it to replace your roof, if you know that you will need to replace it in five years.
+For example, you would use it to replace your roof, since it's likely a known expense.
 Another planned expense is a vacation.
 Another expense is a new pair of glasses, if you know that you get a new pair every year, you can plan for them.
-These are things you know about.
-An unexpected car repair would be covered by your emergency fund, whereas you would use a sinking fund to replace the tires, since you know that you will need to do it.

 However, an unexpected car repair would be covered by your emergency fund, whereas you would use a sinking fund to replace the tires since that is an expected expense.